Do I need a hub or a docking station?

 Hubs expand the number of ports on your device.
 Whether it’s USB-A or USB-C, these hubs work as splitters to let you plug more devices into a given port.
 These hubs typically pull power from the laptop, and their lightweight and small size make them easy to carry around.

-Kensington’s K39121 is a 4-port USB 3.0 hub that provides charging power and transfer speeds up to 5 Gbps.
+Kensington’s K39123EU is a 7-port USB 3.0 hub that provides 4-amps of charging power and transfer speeds up to 5 Gbps.
 It’s the perfect hub for travelers with a lot of USB-A accessories, like external hard drives and an external mouse.
-Meanwhile, the K39124WW is a 4-port USB-C hub with two USB-A ports and two USB-C ports.
+Meanwhile, the K39124EU is a 4-port USB-C hub with two USB-A ports and two USB-C ports.
 This acts as a cable converter to use USB-A peripherals with a device that only has USB-C port(s) available.

 In fact, cable converters can also be useful, especially when converting DisplayPort to passive VGA, like our K33024WW.
-We also offer solutions like K33985WW, which converts Mini DisplayPort to HDMI in 4K.
+We also offer solutions like K33475WW, which converts USB-C to Gigabit Ethernet, and K33985WW, which converts Mini DisplayPort to HDMI in 4K.
 Cable converters are great when you just need to get another connection to fit in your setup.

 Hubs are the perfect solution for expanding the power of your existing ports, whether on a laptop or desktop.
 They’re plug-and-play and ensure there’s always an available port for connecting and/or charging another peripheral.
 While some hubs support audio and video, some people need to step up to a docking station.